Jamus123/c4_TDL/README.md

 The code base for this project can be found at https://github.com/LandedE/c4_TDL which is one of my group members repositories.

-Please refer to my commit history from June 2nd to June 5th to see examples of the project that I manage.
+Please refer to my commit history from June 2nd to June 5th to see examples of the project that I managed.